Variance-Aware Prior-Based Tree Policies for Monte Carlo Tree Search: Experiments

 Unless otherwise noted, we run $N_{\mathrm{sim}}=64$ simulations per move to generate training data.
 Evaluation is conducted at regular intervals in batches of $256$ trajectories per seed, and with at least three seeds the per-checkpoint estimates are sufficiently stable for meaningful comparisons.
 We adopt the network and optimization settings summarized in Table~\ref{tab:hparams}, holding hyperparameters constant across all methods to isolate the effect of the selection rule.
 Finally, we evaluate the learned \emph{policy head} without search to assess representation and policy quality directly and to avoid confounding from test-time MCTS.

 \textbf{Observations} Empirically, the measured wall-clock time per training step and per evaluation is essentially identical across selectors, indicating that the proposed variance-aware MCTS and selection rules incur no additional compute overhead.
 Figure~\ref{fig:minatar-comparisons} reports the average return of the trained policy head under all benchmarked selection rules.
 We compare \textit{UCT-V-P} to \textit{UCT-P} (heuristic-free) and \textit{PUCT-V} to \textit{PUCT} (heuristic-based).
 Across all environments, the variance-aware selectors match or exceed their variance-unaware baselines.
 In particular, \textit{UCT-V-P} consistently outperforms \textit{UCT-P}, showing that variance adjustment alone can substantially improve exploration.
 For the heuristic-based variants, \textit{PUCT-V} surpasses \textit{PUCT} on the stochastic games \textit{Asterix} and \textit{Seaquest}, and performs comparably on deterministic ones.

-Overall, variance-aware selection rules with priors yield consistent improvements, especially in stochastic settings, with negligible computational overhead and only minor modifications to MCTS.
+Appendix~\ref{app:animal-shogi} provides an additional evaluation on Animal Shogi, a deterministic two-player board game \citep{koyamadaPgxHardwareAcceleratedParallel2023}.
+In this sparse-reward setting, the variance-aware selectors \textit{UCT-V-P} and \textit{PUCT-V} again give higher returns than their variance-unaware counterparts.
+Overall, the results indicate that incorporating variance estimates into prior-based MCTS selection can improve performance without measurable computational overhead and with only minor modifications to the selection rule.